Our Public Rights of Way

-Medway has nearly 190 miles (313km) of Public Rights of Way, including:
+Medway has nearly 190 miles (313km) of Public Rights of Way.

-- Bridleways (bridle paths) - for pedestrians, horse riders and cyclists.
+Bridleways are for pedestrians, horse riders and cyclists.
 You can lead horses, donkeys or mules and, sometimes drive other animals along bridleways.

-- Restricted byways - for all traffic, except mechanically propelled vehicles.
+Restricted byways are for all traffic, except mechanically propelled vehicles.